 Home Health Services services provided to a person at his or her residence according to a plan of treatment for illness or infirmity prescribed by a physician or podiatrist.
 Such services include part-time and intermittent nursing services and other therapeutic services such as physical therapy, occupational therapy, speech therapy, medical social services or services provided by a home health aide.
 (Section 2.05 of the Act)

 Home Nursing Agency an agency that provides services directly, or acts as a placement agency, in order to deliver skilled nursing and home health aide services to persons in their personal residences.
 A home nursing agency provides services that would be required to be performed by an individual licensed under the Nurse Practice Act.
-Home health aide services are provided under the direction of a registered professional nurse or advanced practice nurse.
+Home health aide services are provided under the direction of a registered professional nurse or advanced practice registered nurse.
 A home nursing agency does not require licensure as a home health agency under the Act.
 "Home nursing agency" does not include an individually licensed nurse acting as a private contractor or a person that provides or procures temporary employment in health care facilities, as defined in the Nurse Agency Licensing Act.
 (Section 2.11 of the Act)

 Home Nursing Services services that would be required to be performed by an individual licensed under the Nurse Practice Act on a shift schedule, one-time, full-time or part-time, and/or intermittent basis.

 Home Services or In-Home Services or In-Home Support Services assistance with activities of daily living, housekeeping, personal laundry, and companionship provided to an individual in his or her personal residence, which are intended to enable that individual to remain safely and comfortably in his or her own personal residence.
-"Home services" does not include services that would be required to be performed by an individual licensed under the Nurse Practice Act.
-(Section 2.09 of the Act)

-Home care services are focused on providing assistance that is not medical in nature, but is based upon assisting the client in meeting the demands of living independently and maintaining a personal residence, such as companionship, cleaning, laundry, shopping, meal preparation, dressing, and bathing.
+"Home services" or "in-home services" does not include services that would be required to be performed by an individual licensed under the Nurse Practice Act.
+(Section 2.09 of the Act) Home care services are focused on providing assistance that is not medical in nature, but is based upon assisting the client in meeting the demands of living independently and maintaining a personal residence, such as companionship, cleaning, laundry, shopping, meal preparation, dressing, and bathing.